decaf-dev/obsidian-dataloom/README.md

 -   Drag and drop columns - drag a column above another column to have them swap positions
 -   Drag and drop rows - drag a row to above another row to have them swap positions
 -   Sticky headers - headers will remain visible as you scroll
+-   Function cell - allows you to make calculations based on column data.
+If the cell type is a number cell or currency cell, you have arithmetic operations such as min, max, range, median, sum, average

 ## Settings